AlexanderNaiden/NLogTargetsWithES/README.md

  General Requirements.

- This is .net 4.6.2 console application (so you will need install 4.6.2 version of .net framewrok at your PC) For running ElasticSearch & Kibana you will need have installed docker
+-This is .net 4.6.2 console application (you'll need install 4.6.2 version of .net framewrok on your PC) -For running ElasticSearch & Kibana you will need have installed docker

  Deploy on Windows